 As we enter 2024, Enterprise Application Integration (EAI) is a pivotal technology for businesses aiming to streamline operations and boost efficiency in an increasingly digital world.
-In this article, we will explore its core mechanisms, models, and critical role in connecting disparate software systems.
+In this article, we will explore its core mechanisms, models, and what a successful EAI project and how to measure them.
 Understanding EAI’s fundamentals equips organizations to harness its potential, driving innovation and sustaining a competitive edge in the dynamic global market.

 What is Enterprise Application Integration (EAI)?